 Alnicola (Naucoria) - some of our smallest mycorrhizal mushrooms, these, as the Latin translation "alder loving" might suggest, can only be found under hardwoods like alder, or sometimes willow.
 Dry, non hygrophanous cap, usually fairly flat (unlike Galerina), gills usually adnexed (unlike Tubaria, the two genera with which it is most easily confused).
 But in practice, very difficult to recognize as there is nothing distinctive about them.
 Alnicola have warty spores.
 Usually <2.5cm across.
 Other Alnicolas under alder can be found in the PNW, but they are little studied.
 Closely related to Hebeloma.

-Galerina - a confusing unrelated group of LBMs, many of these will need new names as our local Galerinas are going to be split into at least 3 and maybe 5 or more different genera.
-Most of them are probably somewhat related to the Hebeloma family Hymenogastraceae.
+Galerina - a confusing unrelated group of LBMs, many of these will need new names as our local Galerinas are going to be split into at least 4 different genera, probably corresponding to the current subgenera Galerina, Naucoriopsis, Mycenopsis and Tubariopsis.
+The Galerina vittiformis group may be the only species to keep the name Galerina.
+Most of them are probably somewhat related to the Hebeloma family Hymenogastraceae, except for Tubariopsis which may be in the Strophariaceae.
 This is, of course, another group that has never been comprehensively studied in the PNW and many, many species are suspected to be here and most of the ones that are known to be here are indistinguishable without a scope.
 They are found on moss, logs, or mossy logs.
 The caps are usually dry but occasionally viscid, usually hygrophanous, either having a veil or not maybe leaving a ring on the stem and usually adnexed gills in age but sometimes starting out decurrent like Tubaria.
 Like Pholiotina (Conocybe), those with a ring may be DEADLY POISONOUS with Amatoxins.
 Beware all LBMs with a ring, and those without because they may have lost their ring.
 Most Galerinas have warty spores but at least one of the groups has smooth spores.